PGM-17 Thor: Service rivalry with Jupiter

-The Jupiter missile, a joint effort of Chrysler and the Redstone Arsenal in Huntsville, Alabama, was originally designed to attack high-value targets like airfields, train switching yards and command and control sites with extremely high accuracy.
+The Jupiter missile, a joint effort of Chrysler and the U.S. Army Redstone Arsenal in Huntsville, Alabama, was originally designed to attack high-value targets like airfields, train switching yards and command and control sites with extremely high accuracy.
 The Redstone team, under the direction of Wernher von Braun, ultimately delivered an inertial guidance system that was accurate to about 1800 m.

 During development, the U.S. Navy became involved in the Jupiter program, with the objective of arming submarines with a ballistic missile.
 This led to the Jupiter's squat shape, which allowed it to be stored within the confines of a submarine hull.
 However, the Navy was always concerned about the extremely risky situation of a liquid-fueled rocket stored in the confines of a submarine.
 By 1956, the Polaris program was proposed instead, which featured a solid-fueled SLBM that was much lighter and safer to store.
 The Navy quickly switched to Polaris and dropped Jupiter.

 With two IRBMs of nearly identical capabilities, it seemed obvious that only one of the two would ultimately achieve operational status, resulting in a competition between the Army and Air Force.
 Jupiter's testing program began two months after Thor's and proceeded more smoothly.
 Accidents such as the explosion of Thor 103 were avoided, and the turbopump issues that plagued early Rocketdyne engines were also resolved in Jupiter much earlier than the Air Force's missiles.

 The Jupiter program was more successful due to far better testing and preparation, with each missile given a full duration static firing in Huntsville prior to delivery.
 Thors were given a PFRF (Pre Flight Readiness Firing) prior to launch; these were between 5 and 15 seconds only as the launching facilities were not designed for a full duration firing.
 Missile 107 had not been given a PFRF at all and its launch ended in a pad explosion.
 A static firing stand for Thor tests was only opened in May 1958, at which point the missile's launch record stood at four successes and nine failures, including four launchpad explosions.
 For comparison, at the end of May 1958 Jupiter had five successes and three failures with no pad explosions.
 Thanks to the thorough testing done at Huntsville, Jupiter missiles mostly all arrived at CCAS in flight-ready condition while Thors typically required extensive repairs or modification before launch.

 After the Soviet launches of Sputnik 1 and 2 in late 1957, U.S. Secretary of Defense Charles Wilson announced that both Thor and Jupiter would go into service as his final act before leaving office.
 This was both out of fear of Soviet capabilities and also to avoid political repercussions from the workplace layoffs that would result at either Douglas or Chrysler if one of the two missiles were canceled.